byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Eco Deco](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumGTEcoDecoMaster01Web.JPG)

 Guests where offered garden care responsibilities and to participate in any activities that may have been happening at the time.
-These activities ranged from harvesting and processing moringa leaf and other medicinal plants, too ***bio-logical earth care*** activities; in house organic refuse management, pro-biotic fruit enzyme and soil building production.
+These activities ranged from harvesting and processing moringa leaf and other medicinal plants, too ***bio-logical body and earth care*** activities; in house organic refuse management, pro-biotic fruit enzyme and soil building production.
 Guests where also encouraged to use the in-house [Eco friendly body, home and earth care products.](../lifeStylesForChange/waterAlchemy.md) Bathrooms had bidet water hose installed and small cotton towels were provided in place of toilet paper.

 ![Master Bedroom](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterBed01Web.JPG)